artran/artran.github.io/KettlebellWorkoutUserGuide.md

-KettlebellWorkout
+KettlebellTimer
 =================
-KettlebellWorkout is designed for kettlebell sport athletes to use during training sessions.
+KettlebellTimer is designed for kettlebell sport athletes to use during training sessions.
 It allows you to specify both the duration of a training set and the numer of reps per minute.

 Settings